Water System Maintenance Program

 12. When will the program be conducted?

-The first maintenance program of 2022 will take place May 13 through June 6.
-The second maintenance program for 2022 will take place approximately September 26 through October 16.
+The maintenance program will take place Sunday, September 25 through Tuesday, October 11.
 If there are any changes in the duration, customers will be notified through a news release and on the Town of Belleair website.

 13. If I have questions, how can I find more information?